Japanese occupation of West Sumatra: Allied attacks and native rebellions

-Another incident incident involved a company of Giyūgun soldiers stationed in Mukomuko, where Dahlan Ibrahim, a prominent independence figure, once served as the vice commander.
+Another incident involved a company of Giyūgun soldiers stationed in Mukomuko, where Dahlan Ibrahim, a prominent independence figure, once served as the vice commander.
 Ibrahim had been responsible for forming Giyūgun companies since his stationing in Painan, eventually being based in Mukomuko until the Japanese surrender.
 The Mukomuko Giyūgun company received a report from the Seinendan, a pemuda paramilitary organization, about a suspicious light seen at sea.
 Upon investigation, it was discovered that an Allied submarine had dropped off some men in a small boat.
 The Giyūgun soldiers immediately fired upon the boat.
 After the submarine disappeared, the body of an Australian soldier who had apparently been dropped off as a spy in Mukomuko was found.
 This event was likely from the actions of the Dutch Korps Insulinde, where the battalion organized infiltration and intelligence gathering operations in occupied Sumatra.

 In the closing stages of World War II, economic hardship imposed by the 25th Army and widespread pressure felt by the people of Sumatra led to growing disillusionment and discontent toward the Japanese occupying forces.
 This unrest prompted some to take up arms against the occupying forces.
 In South Sumatra, Giyūgun officers held secret meetings in Lahat in December 1944 and January 1945, planning to launch an armed rebellion at an opportune moment across the province.
 However, the plan was thwarted when the Japanese army discovered the plot.
 In July 1945, Giyūgun members in Pematang Siantar, led by 1st Lieutenant Hopman Sitompul Siantar, openly defied orders from Japanese officers and trainers, intending to continue and escalate the resistance into an armed rebellion.
 This effort, however, was swiftly suppressed when Sitompul was arrested by the Kempetai and detained in Bukittinggi.
 Meanwhile, in Bukittinggi itself, various youth groups and nationalist factions began rallying to form an anti-Japanese resistance movement.
 Seeking independence, these groups operated both covertly and openly, as public sentiment turned increasingly against the Japanese, particularly with the realization that the Allies were gaining the upper hand in the war.